 We plan two series of tests.
 The first, called "Viscous Dissipation Experiments," characterize the dissipation of particle velocity fluctuations by the gas, without a relative velocity between gas and solids.
 They are ideal to test theories predicting processes, like fluidized beds, that contacts gases and solids.
 To that end, NASA-GRC built a flight-certified apparatus (Fig. 2), called "micro-SiGMA", complete with avionics and controls, for the Microgravity Science Glovebox (MSG).
-Its mass is 16.6 kg (plus approximately 5 kg of camera system and avionics) and its dimensions are 0.36 x 0.32 x 0.67 m.
+Its mass of 16.6 kg (plus approximately 5 kg of camera system and avionics) and dimensions 0.36 x 0.32 x 0.67 m are well within the bounds of this RFI.
 It requires no astronaut involvement and is ready-to-go.